 - Wash all of your clothes— even those that have not been worn— in hot water to ensure that any bed bugs that may have made it that far are not placed into your drawers/closet.

-While TRS Extermination is more than happy to kill bed bugs for you in Cincinnati and Dayton and surrounding communities, your life will be less stressful and your trip more enjoyable if you never bring bed bugs home with you.
+While TRS Extermination is more than happy to kill bed bugs for you in Dayton, Cincinnati and Middletown and surrounding communities, your life will be less stressful and your trip more enjoyable if you never bring bed bugs home with you.
 If you do find bed bugs, call us at 513-604-6332 and we will be happy to come by for a bed bug heat treatment.
 When we’re done, we know all your bed bugs— and other insects— will be dead.